InteropEHRate-project/s-r2d-hr-exchange/README.md

 The R2D Access Server forwards each incoming calls to another service provided by the HCO called EHR-Middleware, this service will retrieve data from the EHR of the HCO and will return them to the R2D Access Server in the FHIR / JSON format defined by the InteropEHRate Interoperability Implementation Guides.

-The whole transaction is executed in an asynchrnous way, the asynchrnicity is managed by the R2D Access Server, that replies with a 202 to the initial request and then provides to client an URL to be used for polling the status of the request.
-When the request ends, requesting the polling URL will return all data needed to access the produced data.
+The whole transaction is executed in an asynchronous way, the asynchronicity is managed directly by the R2D Access Server, that replies with a 202 to the initial request and then provides to client an URL to be used for polling the status of the request.
+When the request ends, requesting the polling URL will return all data needed to download the produced data.

 The R2DAccess Server has a security layer based on eIDAS, it only allows requests having a valid eIDAS Token.
 The citizen referenced by the eIDAS Token MUST be identified by the